exakat/php-dictionary/dictionary/compiler.ini.rst

 A compiler is a program that translates source code into another form, typically machine code or bytecode.

-In the context of PHP, the term compiler can refer to:
+The term compiler can refer to:
 + The PHP compiler that translates PHP source code into opcodes
 + Tools like kphp or static-php-cli that compile PHP to binary
 + The halt-compiler construct that signals end of PHP code in a file
-+ The PHP-Parser library which provides a compiler-like AST transformation
++ The PHP-Parser library which provides a compiler-like AST transformation.

 `Documentation <https://en.wikipedia.org/wiki/Compiler>`__